qiyangduan/schemaindex/README.rst

     Server started, please visit : http://localhost:8088/

-*runserver* command should boot up a webserver and open the browser for you.
+*runserver* command should boot up a webserver and open a browser for you.
 In the brower, click "datasources" and then click "create ..." to register your own data source.
 For example, to register a new HDFS data source, you can input information like the following screenshot:

 .. image:: doc/pic/create_data_source.jpg

+The next step is to reflect the data source and extract all metadata.
+You can do so by clicking button "Relfect Now!" to extract the metadata of the data source, or check the box "Reflect Data Source Immediately" during data source creation.

+If all previous two steps are successful, you should be able to search the files in "search" box appearing in "overview" and "search" page, like the following screenshot: